Send Your Transactional Surveys Using Retently's Zapier Integration

 Ideal for SaaS and eCommerce businesses

-- SaaS businesses: You can send a survey to customers that have just ended their Free Trial and collect valuable feedback that will help you improve your product for newcomers.
+- SaaS: Send a survey to customers that have just ended their Free Trial and collect valuable feedback that will help you improve your product for newcomers.
 Another great scenario is to survey customers that chose to upgrade their subscription and learn what they like most about your service.
 Or on the contrary – you can send surveys to customers that downgraded their subscription or canceled it altogether to find out what was disappointing for them.

-- eCommerce businesses: Send a survey each time a customer orders a new item, or after their order has been delivered to learn more about the quality of your services and especially how the order was handled by intermediary services or local divisions of your company.
-You can also send surveys to collect feedback after an order was canceled or funds were refunded.
-Another great idea is to survey a customer after his support ticket was closed and see if how satisfied is he with your Customer Support team.
+- eCommerce: Send a survey each time a customer orders a new item, or after their order has been delivered to learn more about the quality of your services and especially how the order was handled by intermediary services or local divisions of your company.
+Send surveys to collect feedback after an order was canceled or funds were refunded.
+Another great idea is to survey a customer after his support ticket was closed and see if how satisfied is he with your customer support team.

 Efficient transactional scenarios

 Below we’ve listed some popular services and their triggers for an efficient Transactional NPS campaign.

 Google Sheets: If all your customers are kept in a Google sheet rather than a cloud-based CRM service, then you can send surveys whenever they perform one of the following actions: